soohyunee/math_of_intelligence/README.md

 # Math_of_intelligence
-Korean translation of 'The Math of Intelligence'
+the Korean translation of some parts in 'The Math of Intelligence' videos